TurkuNLP/multilingual-register-labeling/README.md

 ### Demo
 * Demo available at https://live.european-language-grid.eu/catalogue/tool-service/20212

+### Funding
+We thank the Academy of Finland, Emil Aaltonen Foundation and Fulbright Finland for funding.

 ### References:
 ```
 @article{skantsi_laippala_2023, title={Analyzing the unrestricted web: The Finnish corpus of online registers},